 The holiday of Tu B’Shvat has its origins not in the Bible, but rather in the Mishna, which was written in the early 3rd century CE.
-It is primarily an agricultural holiday, as evinced by its other name, New Year of Trees.
+It is primarily an agricultural holiday, as evinced by its other name, New Year of Trees. or the Birthday of the Trees.

 This holiday is celebrated in the midst of the rainy season (late January or early February).
 It was originally a holiday with halakhic (Jewish legal) significance, as it was used to mark the age of a tree for the purpose of harvesting and tithing its fruit – tithes that were given to the priests who served in the Temple and did not own any land.